mczionjohnson/mczionjohnson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with MERN stack.
+- 🔭 I’m currently working with the MERN stack.
 - 💬 Ask me about Javascript
-- ⚡ Fun fact: I am have a music background.
+- ⚡ Fun fact: I come from a background of musicians.